nuagenetworks/nuage-metroae/Documentation/UPGRADE.md

 ./metro-ansible vsc_ha_upgrade_deploy_1 -vvvv
 ```

 If the step fails, you can retry.
-Backup plan is to manually copy a valid .tim file to the VSC to affect either the deployment (new version of tim file). (old version of tim file).
-If that fails, you will need to deploy a new VSC using the old version--or recover the VM from a backup.
-You can use Metro for the deployment (vsc_predeploy, vsc_deploy, vsc_postdeploy...).
+If a retry fails, rollback is accomplished by manually copying (via scp) the .tim file, bof.cfg, and config.cfg that were backed up in step 12 to the VSC.
+Then reboot the VSC.

 13. Run VSC postdeploy on vsc_node1